Arthur MacMurrough Kavanagh

-Arthur MacMurrough Kavanagh (25 March 183125 December 1889) was an Irish politician.
-His middle name is spelled MacMorrough in some contemporaneous sources.
+Arthur MacMurrough Kavanagh (25 March 1831 – 25 December 1889) was an Irish politician.
+His middle name is spelt MacMorrough in some contemporaneous sources.

 Biography

 Arthur MacMurrough Kavanagh was born on 25 March 1831 at Borris House in County Carlow, the son of Thomas Kavanagh MP and artist Lady Harriet Margaret Le Poer Trench, daughter of the second Earl of Clancarty.
-His father traced his lineage to the medieval Kings of Leinster through Art MacMurrough-Kavanagh.
-He had two older brothers Charles and Thomas, and one sister, Harriet or "Hoddy."
+His father traced his lineage to the medieval Kings of Leinster through Art MacMurrough-Kavanagh and furthermore being an 8th generation descendant of Cahir mac Art Kavanagh, 1st Baron of Ballyane.
+He had two older brothers, Charles and Thomas, and one sister, Harriet or "Hoddy."
 Arthur Kavanagh was born with only the rudiments of arms and legs, though the cause of this birth defect is unknown.

 His mother insisted that he be brought up and have opportunities like any other child and placed him in the care of the doctor Francis Boxwell, who believed that an armless and legless child could live a productive life.
 Kavanagh learnt to ride horses at the age of three by being strapped to a special saddle and managing the horse with the stumps of his arms.
 With the help of the surgeon Sir Philip Crampton, Lady Harriet had a mechanical wheelchair constructed for her son, and encouraged him to ride horses and engage in other outdoor activities.
 He also went fishing, hunted animals, drew pictures, and wrote stories, with mechanical devices supplementing his physical capacities.
 His mother taught him how to write and paint holding pens and brushes in his mouth.

 In 1846, Lady Harriet took three of her children, Thomas, Harriet and Arthur, travelling to the Middle East for two years.
 Arthur Kavanagh nearly drowned in the Nile when he fell in whilst fishing and was rescued by a local antiquities salesman who dived in to pull him out.